Dynatrace/demo-opentelemetry-patterns/docs/scenario9.md

 ## Generate Log Data

-Open `file.log` file and add this line then save the file.
+Open `file.log` file and add these two lines then save the file.

 ```
+My ninth dummy log line.
-My eighth dummy log line.
-The password is abc124
+My tenth dummy log line.
+Please investigate - something is broken
 ```

+!!! tip "Only 1 log line received"
+    You should see only one of these lines in the collector & Dynatrace.

+    Both log lines have no explicit severity, but remember the collector rules create severities due to the transform processor.

+    * The first line: `My ninth dummy log line.` will be mapped to an `INFO` event.
+    * The second line: `My tenth dummy log line.
+Please investigate - something is broken` will be mapped to an `ERROR` event.

+    Due to the filter processor rules, the `INFO` line will be dropped and ONLY the `ERROR` log line will be sent to Dynatrace.

 ## Verify Debug Data in Collector Output